dabeaz/curio/docs/reference.rst

    entire duraction of the context manager.

-The main use of this function is in code that wants to safely synchronize curio with threads and processes.
-For example, here is how you would synchronize a thread with a curio task using a threading lock::
+The main use of this function is in code that wants to safely synchronize Curio with threads and processes.
+For example, here is how you would synchronize a thread with a Curio task using a threading lock::

     import curio